Skip to Main Content

 Student IDs

-Concordia University Irvine student ID cards are required for the meal plan, library check-out, use of the computer labs, printing in library and labs, key assist in case of lockout, and package pick-up.
+Concordia University Irvine student IDs are required for the meal plan, library check-out, use of the computer labs, printing in the library and labs, key assist in case of lockout, and package pick-up.
 As a student, a variety of campus services are available to you as long as you can prove your student status.
 Students are required to carry a valid Concordia Student ID at all times while on campus.

 Parking

-Bicycles and Surboards
+Bicycles and Surfboards

-All bicycles and surboards that are parked or stored on campus need to be registered through Campus Safety online.
+All bicycles and surfboards that are parked or stored on campus need to be registered through Campus Safety online.
 Decals are available for pickup at the Campus Safety office during business hours.
 The City of Irvine also requires that all bikes are registered with the Irvine Police Department.
 You can register your bike with Irvine Police here.

 Privacy Rights

 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-For information on your privacy rights, please refer to the CUI webpage on FERPA.
+For information on your privacy rights, please refer to the webpage on FERPA.

-If you would like to place further restrictions on what CUI may share beyond the restrictions provided by FERPA, you may sign a Request to Prevent Disclosure of Directory Information and submit this form to the Registrar’s office.
+If you would like to place further restrictions on what Concordia may share beyond the restrictions provided by FERPA, you may sign a Request to Prevent Disclosure of Directory Information and submit this form to the Registrar’s office.

 Other Campus Resources

-Academic Advising: Remember to review your Fall 2023 schedule and Grad Plan (MyDegreeWorks) in MyRecords and contact your Academic Advisor if you have any questions.
+Academic Advising: Remember to review your Fall schedule and Grad Plan (MyDegreeWorks) in MyRecords and contact your Academic Advisor if you have any questions.
 All students must resolve holds with appropriate offices prior to being able to make schedule changes.
-If you do not have an Alternate PIN for Fall 2023 and cannot register for classes, please contact your Academic Advisor as soon as possible.
+If you do not have an Alternate PIN for Fall and cannot register for classes, please contact your Academic Advisor as soon as possible.

-Campus Pastor: Rev. Quinton Anderson in the Center for Student Leadership and Development, Suite 103, (949) 214-3111, [email protected]
+Campus Pastor: Rev. Quinton Anderson in the Campus Ministry Center, (949) 214-3111, [email protected]

 Disability Access Services (DAS): DAS provides reasonable accommodations so that students with disabilities may have equal access and opportunity to the University's programs.